Stevie Wonder: Legacy

-Wonder has recorded more than 30 U.S. top-ten hits, including ten U.S. number-one hits on the pop charts, well as 20 R&B number one hits.
-He has sold over 100 million records, 19.5 million of which are albums; he is one of the top 60 best-selling music artists with combined sales of singles and albums.
+Wonder has recorded more than 30 U.S. top-ten hits, including ten U.S. number-one hits on the pop charts, well as 20 R&B number-one hits.
+He has sold more than 100 million records, 19.5 million of which are albums; he is one of the top 60 best-selling music artists with combined sales of singles and albums.
 Wonder was the first Motown artist and second African-American musician to win an Academy Award for Best Original Song, which he won for his 1984 hit single "I Just Called to Say I Love You" from the movie The Woman in Red.
 Wonder won 25 Grammy Awards (the most ever won by a solo artist), as well as a Lifetime Achievement Award.
 His albums of the "classic period", Innervisions (1973), Fulfillingness' First Finale (1974) and Songs in the Key of Life (1976), all won the Grammy Award for Album of the Year, making him the tied-record holder for the most Album of the Year wins, with three.
 He is also the only artist to have won the award with three consecutive album releases.
 He has been inducted into the Rhythm and Blues Music Hall of Fame, Rock and Rock Hall of Fame and Songwriters Hall of Fame, and has received a star on the Hollywood Walk of Fame.
 He has also been awarded the Polar Music Prize.
 Rolling Stone named him the seventh greatest singer and fifteenth greatest artist of all time.
 In 2024, Neil McCormick of The Daily Telegraph ranked him the fifth greatest keyboard player of all time.
 In June 2009, he became the fourth artist to receive the Montreal Jazz Festival Spirit Award.
+In 2026, The New York Times named Wonder one of the "30 Greatest Living American Songwriters."